taliaqaiser1/tswd-portfolio/final-project-part-two.md

 >    I would try to include more transition slides or text that help bring the reader along from section to section.

 ### Persona: Interviewee 3
-**Name:** Shayan Ali
+**Name:** Ryan
 **Profession:** Product Manager
 **Age:** 27

 **Questions and Answers:**
 > 1. What do you think the story is trying to convey?
->    The story is trying to convey information on abuse in adolescents, especially in Pakistan
+>    The story is trying to convey information on abuse in adolescents, especially in Pakistan.
+Then it goes on the talk about the longer-term effects of this problem.
 > 2. How do you think the idea of visualizations is helping in developing the idea further?
->   the graphs and stats give me a clearer picture into the problems, and also increase my confidence that there is an underlying issue
+>   The graphs and stats give me a clearer picture of the problems, and also increase my confidence that there is an underlying issue.
 > 3. Is the story clear and easy to follow?
->     Yes, I can see the flow that is being made
+>     Yes, I can see the flow that is being made and a data-centric narrative that is being communicated.
+I can follow along with the narrative.
 > 4. Is it possible to tackle the scope of this problem?
->      It is possible to create awareness and make a dent in the problem
+>      It is possible to create awareness and make a dent in the problem, it doesn't have to solve the entire problem.
 > 5. Any changes you would suggest in this narrative?
->     talk more about why Pakistan was selected to study deeper into this issue
+>     Talk more about why Pakistan was selected to study deeper into this issue, it would give me more empathy about the situation in Pakistan.
+Perhaps there are differences in the data that can justify the spotlight on one country
 >
 >
 >